This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 According to research published in Critical Reviews in Food Science and Nutrition, cayenne pepper restores the circulatory system by opening the capillaries and regulating blood sugar.
 It also helps the digestive system that moves bacteria and toxins out of the body.

-Research conducted in the Netherlands suggests that cayenne pepper also increases body temperature and boosts your metabolism.
+Research conducted in the Netherlands suggested that cayenne pepper also increases body temperature and boosts metabolism.

 Studies have found that cayenne pepper relieves pain after surgery, such as a mastectomy or an amputation.

-It also alleviates pain from nerve damage in the feet or legs from diabetes, lower back injuries, neuropathy, osteoarthritis and rheumatoid arthritis, as well as fibromyalgia symptoms like joint or muscle pain.
+It also helps alleviate pain from nerve damage in the feet or legs from diabetes, lower back injuries, neuropathy, osteoarthritis and rheumatoid arthritis, as well as fibromyalgia symptoms like joint or muscle pain.

 Cayenne pepper benefits include its anti-irritant properties, making it potentially effective for easing ulcers, upset stomachs, cough and even stopping diarrhea.